tencentyun/intlcloud-documents/product_new/通信产品中心/即时通信 IM/常规集成（无 UI 库）/离线推送/离线推送（Android）/离线推送（小米）_intl_en.md

 ## Directions
 MIUI is a highly customized Android system, with very strict management of the auto-start permissions for third-party apps.
 By default, third-party apps are not included in the auto-start whitelist of the system.
 As apps running in the background are often killed by the system, we recommend that the MI push service MiPush be integrated on MI devices.
 MiPush is a system-grade service of MIUI, with a relatively high push delivery rate.
 Currently, **IM only supports the notification bar messages of MiPush**.
 >
 >- This document was prepared with direct reference to MI’s official documentation.
-If MiPush is updated, refer to [MiPush documentation on the official website](https://dev.mi.com/console/doc/detail?pId=230).
 >- If you do not need to implement special offline push adaptation of MI devices, ignore this section.

 ### Step 1: Apply for a MiPush certificate
-1. Access the [MI open platform website](https://dev.mi.com/console/) to register an account and pass developer verification.
+1. Access the MI open platform website to register an account and pass developer verification.
  > The verification process takes about 2 days.
-Be sure to read the [MiPush Service Activation Guide](https://dev.mi.com/console/doc/detail?pId=68) beforehand to facilitate access to the service.
 2. Log in to the console of the MI open platform, choose **App Service** > **Push Service**, and create a MiPush service app.
  After the MiPush service app is created, you can view detailed app information on the app details page.
 <span id="Step1_3"></span>